Yoav666s/dnd-wiki/collections/_races/nornfeld/metamorphe.md

 > and take everything that you hold dear.

 # Hideous Creatures
 Metamorphes are known for their unsettling form.
 Their skin is tight on their slender bodies, their hair is white and thin.
+Their fingers are long and bony, their ears are sharp, and their teeth are crooked.

 [:races/metamorphe/alt;header:]